 We came here in the Summer at 7pm after checking at our hotel and having some dinner.
 In the Summer, day was longer and the sun usually sets at about 8-9pm so we arrived when there was still sunlight to go around exploring the area in South Tufa.

 After the rain, the sky was pretty clear and there were some clouds that created dramatic sky and nice colors on the lake:

 We kept walking to the right of the entrance and found lots of photographers taking photos of the lake at sunset!
-After the light goes down, we noticed that there were 2 owls on the tufa which was about 40-50 ft away from us.
+After the light went down, we noticed that there were 2 owls on the tufa which was about 40-50 ft away from us.
 The light was really dim and I took 400mm with the 2x extension out to take pictures of the owl but it was pretty blurry with handheld 400mm.

 After the light went out, most people left the lake and only a few groups of photographers stayed to take photographs of the night sky.
 We couldn’t locate where the North Star was (city kids’ problems) and pointed to the wrong direction due to the mobile phone errors and we couldn’t find the milky way in our photos 🙁 We saw some weird looking “cloud” on the sky and wished it just went away.
 After an hour, we realized the weird fainted “cloud” was actually the milky way!
 It was right on top of the lake the whole time!

 I took some pictures and got some interesting shooting stars in my pictures:

 Thanks to some photographers with big flashes, we could hijack some light on the tufa to get these pictures.